gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 {{< speaker_note >}}

-* Well, we now have an easy way to resolve this particular issue.
+* We can rebalance some of the queues or all of them
-* We can run `rabbitmq-queues rebalance all` on any node to reshuffle queue masters
+* **If you look carefully, you can see when the command was executed**

 {{< /speaker_note >}}